sunlightpolicy/gitbook-tde/how-to.md

 \( FIGURE B \)![](https://lh6.googleusercontent.com/uoHITg3PVjMFMgMxtokDhygmo8FwK0FS0C4jvs4gUd5Z2a6BP8Mq3bS1hM9ZIiGJ7ZXVl2RFbkn6zYOgUWfdNqpemjxoySKHGTlVJPB_LIgY2dfmP-wUhVVpLEGcCn6gIo4a_d1V "Screen Shot 2017-07-18 at 7.58.03 PM.png")\(FIGURE C \)![](https://lh5.googleusercontent.com/zA_dHqe_QTjgws2yh2YSr6vZp5O2MZzFPBM__0EnES70ZER7ghHNX-qyjTx5h-K-H6mAP0gRIxAaTflUZv5uTaV9WOobiBtQIP6Iznqa-AfXXw5MRd0hxVBHuJW-joeBKK8IOUvJ "Screen Shot 2017-07-18 at 7.57.50 PM.png")\( FIGURE D \)![](https://lh5.googleusercontent.com/HXL0H-aAtKZE4JgttDxgLUYwp1RVhBHsq7cVhysu_Hhu4krFLB4_Y7daQK_HFhsUAKP9-YII6iEESi9WFx4O-JbpCFiI9DFT7FVHtjyx-Gtv9ohUWSbuscf6gyo3VqJtIie0Pi0w)

-This process is meant to be repeated, oriterated, so that it can be applied to new opportunities for communities to use open data.
+This process is meant to be repeated, or _iterated_, so that it can be applied to new opportunities for communities to use open data.
 Over time and various iterations, TDE will become a critical tool for engagement and collaboration with stakeholders.
 It should help develop a natural environment for good resident data engagement that consistently facilitates the community use of open data with varying members of the community and across various opportunities.